rhicksrad/Choppa/README.md

-# VineStrike
+# Choppa

-VineStrike is a browser-based homage to classic isometric helicopter strike games.
+Choppa is a browser-based homage to classic isometric helicopter strike games.
 Everything runs in TypeScript with a lightweight ECS, Canvas 2D rendering, and a deterministic fixed-step loop.

 ## Quickstart